 - Imports give us access to products that would not otherwise be available—such as fresh fruit in the winter.
 Access to imports boosts the purchasing power of the average American household by about $18,000 annually.

 - Companies’ imports of intermediate goods, raw materials, and capital goods account for more than 60% of all U.S. goods imports—lowering costs for manufacturers and other businesses and helping them hone their competitive edge.

 FREE TRADE AGREEMENTS

 - The trade balance is a poor measure of the success of these agreements, but deficits are often cited by trade skeptics as a reason why the United States should not negotiate free trade agreements.
-However, with regard to manufactured goods, the United States ran a cumulative trade surplus with its trade agreement partner countries of more than $271 billion over the past eight years (2009-2015), according to data from the U.S. Department of Commerce.
-Overall, the United States had a modest trade surplus with its 20 trade agreement partners as a group throughout the 2012-2015 period (2016 services trade data pending).
+However, with regard to manufactured goods, the United States ran a cumulative trade surplus with its trade agreement partner countries of $249 billion over the past nine years (2009-2018), according to data from the U.S. Department of Commerce.

 In the end, we cannot turn our back on international trade.
 It is an inevitable part of the world in the 21st century.
 We simply need our elected leaders to prioritize initiatives to open foreign markets so that U.S. companies can sell more of our goods and services overseas.

 Trade can provide a path to jobs and prosperity if we have the courage to seize it.